alexkisielewicz/quiz-game/README.md

 <span style="color: green;"><b>[View live website here](https://alexkisielewicz.github.io/quiz-game/)</b></span> :computer:

-This is James Bond Quiz Game created as Portfolio Project #2 (JavaScript) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net). <br> It is an online quiz app where user can test their knowledge about James Bond films.
+This is James Bond Quiz Game created as Portfolio Project #2 (JavaScript Essentials) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net). <br> It is an interactife front-end quiz app where user can test their knowledge about James Bond films.
 The application is responsive across a range of devices and it is easy to use for the user.

-PROJECT GOAL FROM LMS PP#2
+Project purpose is presentation of interactive data.
+The site should respond to the users actions allowing user to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

 <br>